near/docs/docs/bos/community/indexers.md

 ```

 This is the database schema that will be used to store the data you specify in `indexingLogic.js`.
 You can add more tables and columns to this schema as you see fit.
 They will be created as soon as you create the indexer.

 Creating this default table will allow you to use the `context.set` helper method to write data.
-It takes two arguments: a key argument and a value argument,  which will be written to the `key_name` and `value` columns
+It takes two arguments: a key argument and a value argument,  which will be written to the `key_name` and `value` columns.

 ### `GraphiQL`